 NGK Spark Plugs says it achieved the high ignitability in Ruthenium HX by combining two of the most advanced tip design technologies available: Double Fine Electrode (DFE) and the first-to-aftermarket Projected Square Platinum Electrode (PSPE).
 DFE is intended for non-turbo applications, and PSPE is intended for turbo applications.

-NGK Spark Plugs manufactures ignition products, oxygen sensors, technical sensors and vehicle electronics.
+NGK Spark Plugs manufactures ignition Articles, oxygen sensors, technical sensors and vehicle electronics.
 In addition to serving OE automotive and aftermarket customers worldwide, NGK also produces spark plugs for motorcycle, power sports, marine and small engine manufacturers.
-Complementary product lines include resistor caps, spark plug wires, and high-performance cables.
+Complementary Article lines include resistor caps, spark plug wires, and high-performance cables.